top of page

 Packing light is an art, and I’m treating it like a fun puzzle.
 Here’s how I’m making every gram count:

-1. Choose lightweight fabrics like linen, cotton, and rayon.
+1. Choose lightweight fabrics like linen & cotton .
 They’re breathable and don’t weigh much.

-2. Limit shoes to two pairs - one comfy walking pair (runners) and one everyday
+2. Limit shoes to two pairs—one comfy walking pair (runners) and one everyday pair.

 3. Roll your clothes instead of folding to save space and reduce wrinkles.

-4. Wear your bulkiest items on the plane - like a jacket or jeans.
+4. Wear your bulkiest items on the plane—like a jacket or jeans/long pants.

 5. Use packing cubes to keep things organised and compact.